dbrgn/xc-bot/README.md

 Note: This container runs as default user by default.
 If you use podman, you can run the container as non-root.

+## Nix MOdule

+This repository also includes a Nix package and NixOS module.

 ## License

 Licensed under the AGPL version 3 or later.
 See `LICENSE.md` file.